liheng2017/t440p/README.md

 - Clover Version : r5098

 ## Guide
-just follow https://github.com/jloisel/t440p guide and use my EFI
+just follow https://github.com/jloisel/t440p guide and use my EFI. tested on 10.14.6 and 10.15.1

+## Catalina Upgrade
+I have sleep issue, when awaken from sleep it immediately restart, to fix this disable hdmi audio, see https://www.insanelymac.com/forum/topic/339695-fix-kernel-panic-freeze-because-hdmi_dp-applehda-after-wake-in-catalina-with-connectorless-ig-platfrom-id-of-igpu-supported-egpu/?tab=comments#comment-2695258